 Got some ripe mangoes and don't know what to do with them?
 Make this easy, homemade mango juice!
 With just two ingredients and no juicer needed, you can have fresh mango juice in minutes!

 I love making fresh juices at home so I'm here to show you how easy it can be!
 These tips are especially handy when you have a bunch of produce and aren't able to eat it before it goes bad.
 When your strawberries are looking sad, make some strawberry juice!
+Have some peaches that are ripe?
+Make peach juice!
 Or when your mango is getting too soft, make mango juice!

 Why make mango juice

 There are so many varieties of mangos that mango season is essentially all year long!
 You can find mangos at the grocery store most times of year.
 What better use of this fresh fruit than a delicious and nutritious juice?
 Here are some of the reasons we love making mango juice:

 - Easy to make at home in a matter of minutes